HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Naming

-The first thing we checked was, “What are developers calling their custom properties?”
+The first thing we checked was, "What are developers calling their custom properties?"
 As it turned out, the prevalence of WordPress came out here, with the top entry being a link-coloring custom property defined by the WP core.

 {{ figure_markup(
   image="custom-property-names.png",